-- you are not eligible for a Federal Pell Grant on the basis of your Expected Family Contribution but
+- you are not eligible for a Federal Pell Grant on the basis of your expected family contribution

-- meet the remaining Federal Pell Grant eligibility requirements, and
+- meet the remaining Federal Pell Grant eligibility requirements

-- your parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11, and
+- your parent or guardian was a member of the military and died as a result of service in Iraq or Afghanistan after the events of 9/11

-- you were under 24 years old or enrolled in college at least part-time at the time of your parent's or guardian's death.
+- you are under 24 or enrolled in college at least part-time at the time of your parent's or guardian's death.

-The grant award is equal to the amount of a maximum Federal Pell Grant for the award year but cannot exceed your cost of attendance for that award year.
-For grants paid between July 1, 2016 and June 30, 2017 the maximum award is $5,815.00.
+The grant award is equal to the amount of a maximum Federal Pell Grant but can't exceed your cost of attendance for that award year.
+For grants between July 1, 2019 and June 30, 2020 the maximum award is $6,195.00.

 Completing and submitting a Free Application for Federal Student Aid (FAFSA) is necessary to be eligible for ALL forms of federal financial aid, including grants, work-study, and federal student loans.